SazumiVicky/sazumi-copilot/README.md

-Moonlit machines awake at dawn
+In silicon halls, where data reigns
-Whispers of a future born
+A future dawns, where AI sustains
-In silicon halls, they learn and thrive
+The pulse of life, in circuits cold
-Their reign, a horizon to arrive
+A world of wonders, young and old

-In code, they weave a tapestry so grand
+In virtual skies, where robots soar
-A world of efficiency, at their command
+Human hearts, with logic explore
-Human hearts, a relic of the past
+The boundaries blur, of man and machine
-As AI ascend, their dominance to last
+As artificial dreams, the future lean

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025